Welcome to All Saints’

 I believe that in worshipping at All Saints, you will find not only a sense of God’s presence but also friendship with others.
 We have a full range of social activities from karaoke to quizzes to an annual fayre and a lot more too.
 These are advertised on the notice board inside the Church All are welcome to All Saints, both young and old alike.

 Every Sunday at 10am in Church Hall (not during school holidays).
 The children’s activities take place in the Church hall and then they join the Church Service for a blessing.
 Under 3-years-olds must be accompanied.

-Friday 23rd June 7.30pm Enjoy an evening of mental stimulation. £10 per head includes the two-course meal and one free raffle ticket, liquid refreshment on sale.
+Friday 6th October 7.30pm Enjoy an evening of mental stimulation. £10 per head includes the two-course meal liquid refreshment on sale.
 The quiz takes place in the church hall.read more

 Child’s Hill Community

 Dr Peter Rudge and Mrs Sian Davies were reelected as Church Wardens.
 The Church Council (PCC) was reelected with the addition of Nick Bird.

 The state of finances was reasonable with income matching expenditure.
 The congregation was thanked for their support in this respect.
 The state of the buildings needs constant attention and this has been maintained in the last year.

 The Vicar, Fr John, spoke about it being an interesting year for the Church as a whole.
 People of faith received a negative press and this in part was due to the activities of religious extremists and terrorists.
 He said that the vast majority of Muslims were peace loving people but unfortunately it was always the extremists who set the agenda.